euroledger/capena/README.md

         width="600"
         height="340"/>

 This is a connection invitation.
-Webhooks will automatically issue you a credential once this is scanned
+Webhooks will automatically issue the User Details credential once this is scanned

 - Accept the credential offer

 - The User (Registration) credentials will be issued (along with an auto generated passcode)

-# capena-appia
+Once this is done, eBay and Etsy credentials can be imported and then issued to the user wallet.